John Witherspoon (actor): Early life

 Witherspoon was born on January 27, 1942, in Detroit, Michigan.
 He later changed his last name from Weatherspoon to Witherspoon.
 Witherspoon was one of 11 siblings.
 His older brother, William, became a songwriter for Motown, with whom he penned the lyrics of the 1966 hit single "What Becomes of the Brokenhearted".
 Another sibling, Cato, was a director of the PBS-TV Network/CH56 in Detroit.
 His sister, the late Dr. Gertrude Stacks, was a pastor at Shalom Fellowship International, a church in Detroit.
 Witherspoon had a passion for music and learned to play the trumpet and French horn.

 Career

 Witherspoon worked occasionally as a model.
-During the 1960s and 1970s, he began to take a liking towards comedy.
-During that time, he began his stand-up comedy career.
-As a result, he had many friends in the business, including Tim Reid (while he was working on WKRP in Cincinnati and The Richard Pryor Show), Robin Williams (also on The Richard Pryor Show), Jay Leno, and David Letterman.
+During the 1960s and 1970s, he began his stand-up comedy career.
+He had many friends in the business, including Tim Reid (while he was working on WKRP in Cincinnati and The Richard Pryor Show), Robin Williams (also on The Richard Pryor Show), Jay Leno, and David Letterman.

 Witherspoon performed in many feature films (usually comedies), including Friday (and its sequels Next Friday and Friday After Next), Hollywood Shuffle, I'm Gonna Git You Sucka, Bird, Vampire in Brooklyn, and The Meteor Man.